Summer Program in Costa Rica

 U.S. citizens entering Costa Rica are automatically granted a 90-day tourist Visa.
 Students will receive a second 90-day tourist visa when the course enters Costa Rica again following a visit to Panama, and that second visa will last until the end of the program.
 Remember that according to current immigration laws in Costa Rica, you MUST leave the country for at least 72 hours when your visa expires.
 Students planning to stay in Costa Rica after the program end date need to take this into account.

-Please consult OTS if you have any questions about this
+Please contact the Enrollment Management team at firstname.lastname@example.org if you have any questions about this.

 Health and Safety